 Sometimes it really is about the journey instead of the destination

 Having started my hike just above sea level, at about two thousand feet the summit seemed much higher than it actually is.
-I took a moment to reconcile the subjective experience and objective reality before giving up with a shrug.
+I took a moment to reconcile the subjective experience with the objective reality before giving up with a shrug.
 The peak was a dramatic and pleasing break from the enclosed forest I had ascended from.
 Rocky and mostly bare, with only an island of stunted wind swept fir trees and an old unused radio tower off to one side standing like the ruin of some long forgotten civilization, the view was clear in all directions.